 Not to be confused with Camden Market, Camden Passage is London’s premier antiques village.
 It offers a huge array of stalls and specialist shops, which have given the area a worldwide reputation that attracts thousands of antique dealers and collectors alike.
-With so much on offer, a simple afternoon stroll is likely to end with an unusual gift purchases or the discovery of the vintage oddity, that is likely to become your favourite show piece.
+With so much on offer, a simple afternoon stroll is likely to end with an unusual gift purchase or the discovery of the vintage oddity, that is likely to become your favorite showpiece.

-- Annie’s Antique and Vintage Market – Located behind the popular Camden Head Pub on the entrance to Camden Passage, Annie’s Antique and Vintage Market offers a wide selection of collectibles and interesting items, ranging from vintage buttons, retro playing cards to the most stunning jewellery in town.
+Annie’s Antique and Vintage Market – Located behind the popular Camden Head Pub on the entrance to Camden Passage, Annie’s Antique and Vintage Market offers a wide selection of collectibles and interesting items, ranging from vintage buttons, retro playing cards to the most stunning jewelry in town.

-- Camden Passage Market: Located in the heart of the passage, offering an eclectic mix of vintage clothing alongside retro luggage, one off items and precious (!) bric-a-brac.
+Camden Passage Market: Located in the heart of the passage, it offers an eclectic mix of vintage clothing alongside retro luggage, one-off items, and precious (!) bric-a-brac.

-- Charlton Place Market – Your one stop shop for rare antiques and collectibles that is open on every Wednesday and Saturday.
+Charlton Place Market – Your one-stop shop for rare antiques and collectibles that is open every Wednesday and Saturday.
 Make sure to visit, even it’s just for home decor inspiration.

-- Pierrepont Arcade Market – The covered market area towards the far end of Camden Passage is open all week with a specialist book market on Thursday and Fridays and an excellent place to find antique gifts and designer costume jewellery.
+Pierrepont Arcade Market – The covered market area towards the far end of Camden Passage is open all week with a specialist book market on Thursdays and Fridays and an excellent place to find antique gifts and designer costume jewelry.

-Official market days at Camden Passage are held twice a week.
+Official market days at Camden Passage are held three times a week.
 However, if you happen to stumble into the area at any other time, many of the boutiques and stalls will still be open and are likely to offer you a great deal.
-The location of Camden Passage is key to its success, with numerous cafes, restaurants and bars located on the busy Upper Street and popular surrounding areas.
+The location of Camden Passage is key to its success, with numerous cafes, restaurants, and bars located on the busy Upper Street and popular surrounding areas.

-A visitors favourite is the Austrian ‘Cafe Kipferl’, with its traditional coffee blends and homemade, mouthwatering apple pie.
+A visitor’s favorite is the Austrian ‘Cafe Kipferl’, with its traditional coffee blends and homemade, mouthwatering apple pie.
 For everyone who has tried their ‘Schnitzel’, it is no surprise this Viennese delight is growing from strength to strength.
 And no trip to the Passage is complete without a visit to ‘Paul A Young Chocolatiers’.
-Specialising in developing new and original flavour combinations, this multi-award winning store offers the perfect romantic gift for someone who deserves it or something to take home and enjoy yourself (don’t blame us for becoming a chocoholic!).
+Specializing in developing new and original flavor combinations, this multi-award winning store offers the perfect romantic gift for someone who deserves it or something to take home and enjoy yourself (don’t blame us for becoming a chocoholic!).

 The trendy restaurants and cafes offer visitors something a little different than what most markets in the city do.
-The specialist cheese shop with the cosy wine bar upstairs will fill your afternoon with a distinct European vibe, whereas a five star gourmet meal at Frederick’s Restaurant makes you see the world with the eyes of the a real gourmet.
+The specialist cheese shop with the cozy wine bar upstairs will fill your afternoon with a distinctly European vibe, whereas a five-star gourmet meal at Frederick’s Restaurant makes you see the world with the eyes of a real gourmet.
 And don’t forget to visit the popular Fishmongers ‘Moxon’s’ and treat your whole family to a delicious fish supper at home.

-Behind the market area a part of the London canal network invites you to enjoy the peaceful environment just yards away from the hustle and bustle of the city.
-Soak up the tranquil surroundings and relax at a beauty spot that is a true contrast of modern city living.
+Behind the market area, a part of the London canal network invites you to enjoy the peaceful environment just yards away from the hustle and bustle of the city.
+Soak up the tranquil surroundings and relax at a beautiful spot that is a true contrast to modern city living.

 Camden Passage may be small in comparison to its local rivals Camden Town Market and Portobello Road, which should by no means deter you from visiting.
 The niche shops and knowledgeable vendors add a unique vintage charm to this special market, that offers a warm and welcoming atmosphere all year round.
 On regular market days with the majority of stalls operating, the items sold tend to be of a higher quality and can often be grabbed up for a more than competitive price.